 If you spend 5 days in Dubai you get the chance to see a lot – of course not all, but I guess you get a good idea of the city.
-I hope, this “perfect” 5-day Dubai itinerary is helpful and you have the answers to your questions what to do in Dubai in 5 days.
+I hope, this itinerary is helpful and you have the answers to your questions how to spend your time in the city.

 From a neutral point of view (and if I hadn’t visited Dubai before) I would have loved this itinerary.
 I truly believe it is a fun, busy but not exhausting itinerary.
 Enjoy your time!